 When I’m not on the UT campus, can I still use the digital collection?

-When you’re not on campus it’s important to always use the digital library to go to the databases.
-It will lead you through the proxy server, so that you’re recognized as being from the UT anyway.
+When you are not on campus it is important always to use the digital library to go to the databases.
+It will lead you through the proxy server, so that you are recognized as being from the UT.
 When you want to access articles directly you can use our off-campus button.

 For a more advanced tool, use the Library Access Plugin.